Old Bega Hospital Restoration Documentation

 On 21 January 2019 Leanne Atkinson, Labor candidate for the State seat of Bega, announced that if she were elected at the forthcoming State election on 22 March, an incoming Labor government would provide $500,000 emergency funding to put a roof on the Old Bega Hospital.

-As the $3m reservation is short of the $3.421m estimate for the cost of the stage 1 'bare bones' proposal, the Reserve Land Manager wrote again to Mr Barilaro on 15 March 2019 to request that the original 2015 offer of $0.5m be made available.
+As the $3m reservation was short of the estimated cost of the stage 1 'bare bones' proposal, the Reserve Land Manager wrote again to Mr Barilaro on 15 March 2019 to request that the original 2015 offer of $0.5m be made available.
+Subsequent advice from the Department was that the $3m offer superseded the $0.5m offer and the $0.5m was no longer available.